tumblr tracker

 Bishop Museum

 10 minutes away and the price of admission will transport you into Hawaii’s past, culture, monarchy, and much much more.
-I can’t tell you how much of a treat the Bishop Museum is.
+I can’t tell you how much of a treat the Bishop Museum is visiting.

 The Hawaiian Hall and Kalihi Room are rich in Polynesian and Hawaiian artifacts that are not found collectively in many other places.